Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Polarimetry

-\citet{Morozova_2018} studied 20 type II SNe and found that a significant fraction in their sample had light curves peaks that could not be explained by hydrodynamical model using SNEC without CSM interactions, instead the models with CSM does a better fit as shown in Figure~2 of \citet{Morozova_2018}.
-A similar excess in peak is seen for SN~2023ixf, which indicates that some CSM interaction is likely present at the time of the light curve peak and our first SPOL epoch ($\sim$+12 days).
-However, the emission is not dominated by the CSM interaction as we see during the rise phase as there are no narrow emission lines during this phase.
-At this epoch, the presence of intrinsic continuum polarization and a flip in $PA$ by $90\degr$ from the earlier observation suggests that this CSM interaction during the rise produces the ``pinched waist" geometry seen in strongly interacting SNe \citep{Mauerhan_2014,Smith_2015}.
+\citet{Morozova_2018} studied 20 Type II SNe and found that a significant fraction in their sample had light curve peaks that could not be explained by hydrodynamical models using SNEC without CSM interaction; instead the models with CSM provided a better fit, as shown in Figure~2 of \citet{Morozova_2018}.
+A similar excess in peak is seen for SN~2023ixf, which indicates that some CSM interaction is present at the time of the light curve peak and our first SPOL epoch ($\sim$+12 days).
+The emission is likely not dominated by the CSM interaction as we see during the rise phase, as there are no narrow emission lines during this phase.
+However, at this epoch, the presence of intrinsic continuum polarization and a flip in $PA$ by $90\degr$ from the earlier observation suggests that CSM interaction during the rise produced the ``pinched waist" geometry seen in strongly interacting SNe \citep{Mauerhan_2014,Smith_2015}.
+Scattering by CSM in the pinched waist cancels some Stokes vectors, resulting in a $PA$ rotation of $90 \degr$.We note that CSM interaction during this phase has also been invoked for some type IIn and II SNe \citep[e.g.][]{Smith_2015,moriya_2012}.
 As time passes, the interaction comes to an end and the photosphere is no longer constrained to an elongated shape.
 The light curve settles to a plateau phase, during which the CSM interaction does not play a major role.
 Most of the emission is from the photosphere, which retains its earlier preferred angle but approaches a spherical geometry, thus we do not detect significant intrinsic polarization during this phase \citep[see also][]{Vasylyev_2023}.

 \citet{Dessart_2024_polModel} performed 2D polarization radiative transfer calculations to simulate the behavior of the continuum polarization of type II SN from 20 to 300 days after the explosion.
 They used models following the prescription from their previous work on SN 2012aw \citep{Dessart_2021} but with greater kinetic energy and higher $^{56}$Ni abundances.
 In their models, they implemented various bipolar explosions in which the spherical symmetry was broken by adding different materials within $\sim 30 \degr$ of the poles.
 They calculated continuum polarization for the spectral range from 6900--7200 \AA.
 They found that the polarization peaks during the fall from the plateau, but the temporal evolution of polarization during the plateau phase is model-dependent.
 Observationally similar diversity in the evolution of polarization during the plateau phase has been seen in type II SN \citep{Nagao_2023}.